AmoghT23/System_Verilog/Array/ArraysTheory.md

 1. Dynamic
    -> This is an unpacked array whose size can be changed at the Run Time.
-       size of the dynamic array can be declared as new() -> Not Synthesizable so used in testbench ONLY.
+   -> Size of the dynamic array can be declared as new() -> Not Synthesizable so used in testbench ONLY.
 (Transaction Level Modelling)

 2. Associative